helykish/alx-pre_course/0x01-git/README.md

-This is my readme file for 0x01-git project.
+This is my first readme file..